-The Corporation of the Town of Oakville (town) shall protect trees on both public and private lands pursuant to applicable by-laws, recognizing their importance to the ecology, aesthetics, culture, and heritage of the town.
+The Corporation of the Town of Oakville (town) is committed to preserve and enhance its tree canopy and natural vegetation.
+The town shall protect trees on both public and private lands pursuant to applicable by-laws, recognizing their importance to the ecology, aesthetics, culture, and heritage of the town.

 Trees on public lands shall be removed only to safeguard public safety.
 Trees with significant structural and/or health problems and dying trees may also be removed with confirmation from the town forester or designate.
 Trees cannot be removed solely for reasons of aesthetics or nuisance, including shade, the shedding of tree leaves, nuts, or fruits, or damage caused by tree roots.

 The compensation for leaf area loss will be determined as set out in the Tree Protection During Construction procedure.

 This policy recognizes the importance of tree canopy and many environmental, economic and social benefits of urban forests to communities.
 This policy enables the establishment of procedures to preserve tree canopy by minimizing tree removal, preventing damage or destruction of trees, establishing mandatory conditions for replacement of trees and optimize planting provisions and tree health within the town.

 This policy applies to trees within the Town of Oakville, both on public and private lands.